Adebukol8/SkyOps-Landing-Page/README.md

  -Confirmed proper file permissions with sudo chmod -R 755 /var/www.html

  ### Testing
- -Visitied the public IP in browser http://ec2-public ip -Confirmed:page loaded succesffully, animations and hover effects functioned correctly, fully responsive on mobile and tablet
+ -Visited the public IP in browser http://ec2-public ip -Confirmed:page loaded succesfully, animations and hover effects functioned correctly, fully responsive on mobile and tablet
  ### Git and Github Version Control
- After buidling the landing page locally, i used Git Bash to intialise a Git repository and the fles to Github Steps taken:
+ After building the landing page locally, i used Git Bash to intialise a Git repository and the fles to Github Steps taken:
  *Initialized Git in the project folder-git init *Added all project files -git add .